Symptoms | Incontinence

 This guide to bowel incontinence explains everything you need to know about what bowel incontinence is and how to manage living with the condition.
 You can also use our faecal incontinence pads to help you manage this condition.

-One of the most challenging barriers to finding the appropriate bowel incontinence products for you is being able to talk about bowel incontinence.
+One of the biggest challenges to finding bowel incontinence products for is being able to talk about it.
 It is embarrassing, and it makes us feel vulnerable.
 However, incontinence, particularly bowel incontinence, can be a sign that something more serious is happening.
 It is also something that you should not need to live with.
-It can seriously restrict your quality of life and therefore impact on your overall happiness and wellbeing.
+It can seriously affect your quality of life and therefore your overall happiness and wellbeing.

 It is time to set embarrassment and vulnerability aside and talk about the issues of bowel incontinence openly.
-You have already searched for this article, so you have made an important first step.
+You’ve already searched for this article, so you’ve made an important first step.

 What Is Bowel Incontinence?

 Bowel incontinence is a loss of control over bowel function.
 This means that you could pass material from your bowel unexpectedly.
 This might be something small – like the involuntary passing of gas.
 However, it can be as serious as the passing of liquid stool (poo) or complete loss of control over bowel movements.
 You are more likely to recognise the signs and symptoms of urinary incontinence – with a lack of control of the bladder.
 This is the same – but instead, it is for the bowel and substances coming from the back passage.